orkhanahmadov/orkhanahmadov.github.io/_posts/2024-02-06-using-pre-built-docker-images-with-laravel-vapor-to-reduce-deployment-time.md

 Replace `1234567890` with your AWS account ID and `AWS-REGION-1` with your AWS region.

-Use AWS CLI, login to your account and retrieve the authentication token to authenticate your Docker client to the registry:
+Use AWS CLI, log in to your account, and retrieve the authentication token to authenticate your Docker client to the registry:

 ```shell
 aws ecr get-login-password --region AWS-REGION-1 | docker login --username AWS --password-stdin 1234567890.dkr.ecr.AWS-REGION-1.amazonaws.com